-Check out our comprehensive guide to Globe Life Field, the Texas Rangers new stadium – written by a Rangers season ticket holder family.
+Check out our comprehensive guide to Globe Life Field, the home of 2023 World Series champion Texas Rangers – written by a Rangers season ticket holding family.
 As avid baseball travelers, we’ve seen the good and bad in different ballparks.
-However, the air-conditioned new home of the Rangers is a winner – even if it lacks some of the charm of the ballpark still standing across the street.
+However, the air-conditioned new home of the Rangers is a winner – even if it lacks some of the charm of the old ballpark, which still stands across the street.

 Globe Life Field Bag and Outside Food/Drink Policy

 The bag and “bring-in” policy at Globe Life Field, like at many other stadiums, has changed and is subject to further change as a result of the pandemic.

-Tailgating is USUALLY allowed in most of the parking lots around Globe Life Field, but WILL NOT BE ALLOWED DURING IN OFFICIAL RANGERS LOTS in 2021.
+Tailgating is USUALLY allowed in most of the parking lots around Globe Life Field, (although it was not during 2021).
 Private lots are available on the East side of the stadium, and operate under their own tailgate rules.

 The tailgate scene on Opening Day is ranges between “active” and raucous…similar to Dallas Cowboys games.
 The celebration begins up to 7 hours before game time in the lots at Six Flags and businesses in the area.
 The private lots around Globe Life Field have some of the best tailgating spots, with grass and shade.